Constraining the neutral hydrogen fraction during reionization: Cross-simulation inference using power spectrum and bispectrum: Introduction

-The primary statistical measure for analyzing the 21-cm signal has been the power spectrum $P(k)$.
-The $P(k)$ captures the variance of brightness temperature fluctuations across different spatial scales.
-However, it is fundamentally limited when dealing with non-Gaussian fields \citep{Bharadwaj2004, Mondal2017}.
-The EoR 21-cm signal is highly non-Gaussian \citep{Bharadwaj2005, Mondal2015} due to the underlying non-linearities in the matter field and the complex, inhomogeneous nature of the reionization process.
+The power spectrum is fundamentally limited when dealing with non-Gaussian fields.
+The EoR 21-cm signal is highly non-Gaussian \citep{Bharadwaj2004, Bharadwaj2005, Mondal2015} due to the underlying non-linearities in the matter field and the complex, inhomogeneous nature of the reionization process.
 As ionized bubbles form around sources and grow until they eventually percolate \citep{Iliev2006}, they introduce complex phase correlations that the power spectrum, being second-order statistics, cannot resolve.
-Higher-order statistics, starting with the bispectrum, are therefore needed to fully describe the reionization process and break degeneracies between different physical drivers \citep{Majumdar2018, Watkinson2017, Mondal2020}.
+Higher-order statistics, starting with the bispectrum, are therefore needed to fully describe the reionization process and break degeneracies between different physical drivers \citep{Watkinson2017, Majumdar2018, Mondal2020}.

 The current challenge is to constrain the parameters that provide information regarding the underlying IGM and astrophysics.
 This approach typically involves Bayesian inference, often implemented via Markov Chain Monte Carlo (MCMC) sampling.
 Such inference is now computationally feasible due to semi-numerical simulation tools such as {\sf ReionYuga}~\citep{Mondal2017} and {\sf 21cmFAST}~\citep{Mesinger2011}, as well as other variants, often coupled with neural network emulators for rapid likelihood evaluation.